edgedb/edgedb/docs/changelog/deprecation.rst

 * We continue to support one previous version of EdgeDB with critical bug fixes only.
-* Client bindings support the current and previous versions.
+* Client bindings will support the current and the previous major version.
 * CLI supports all versions from version 1.